arnoldnkosi97/Projects/README.md

-# Projects
+# C# Project
-Some projects that i have done either in freelancing or in my spare time.
+Project that i have done in my spare time.